8ta4/say/README.md

 > Which mic does this tool use by default?
 (Planned)

 `say` defaults to your built-in microphone.
-It's plug-and-play, no external mic needed.

 > How does the intensity of sound change as the microphone is moved further away?